vyos/vyos-documentation/docs/configuration/interfaces/pppoe.rst

   change the ``default-route`` option to ``force``.
 You could also install a static interface-route and set the ``default-route`` option to ``none``.
-* With the ``name-server`` option set to ``none``, VyOS will ignore the nameservers your ISP sens you and thus you can fully rely on the ones you have configured statically.
+* With the ``name-server`` option set to ``none``, VyOS will ignore the nameservers your ISP sends you and thus you can fully rely on the ones you have configured statically.

 .. note:: Syntax has changed from VyOS 1.2 (crux) and it will be automatically